jkeneda/jupyter-math-book/_sources/docs/business-algebra/functions/4-polynomial-functions.md

     The **leading coefficient** of a polynomial (in general form) is the coefficient of its highest-degree term.
 ```

-For example, the coefficients of the terms in $$-x^4 + 2x^2 + 7$$ are -1, 2, and 7.
-The leading coefficient would be -1, because that's the coefficient on the term with the highest power of $$x$$.
-This polynomial would open down on the edges of the graph by the Leading Coefficient Test.
+For example, the coefficients of the terms in $-x^4 + 2x^2 + 7$ are -1, 2, and 7.
+The leading coefficient would be -1, because that's the coefficient on the term with the highest power of $x$.
+This polynomial would open down on the edges of the graph by the Leading Coefficient Test (below).

 #### The Leading Coefficient Test